kahunacohen/real-world-fp/README.md

   });

   it("writeReport writes a correct CSV file", () => {
-    const salaryReporter = new SalaryManager(
+    const salaryReporter = new SalaryReporter(
       `${__dirname}/employees.json`,
       outPath
     );